Exporting and Importing Mailbox Content in Outlook on Windows

-- In the upper left corner of your main Outlook 2010 window select File - Account Settings then Account Settings from the drop down.
+Outlook 2010 only: select File - Account Settings then Account Settings from the drop down.

-- The data file items will appear in the left Navigation pane of Outlook; click on the + or - sign to the left of the file's title to expand or collapse the list.
+- The data file items will appear in the left navigation pane in Outlook.
+You may need to click on the arrow to the left of the file heading to see subfolders.

-- From the Import and Export Wizard window select Import from another program or file, then Next.
+- In the Import and Export Wizard select Import from another program or file, then Next.

 - In the next window select Outlook Data File (.pst), then Next.